LAB02-Admin/HASS.Agent-Docs/docs/notifications/notification-actionable.md

 Save your automation.

-Now the trigger for our `no` automation:
+Now create another automation for our `no` action, and configure the following trigger:

 ![image](https://user-images.githubusercontent.com/81011038/190643121-4facff6e-44b0-49b2-9e4c-a8b85420d685.png)